michael-s-downs/LangchainQueriesSQLDBs/README.md

-This repo is for demos of using LangChain queries against SQL Databases (i.e. a local Chinook.db SQLite in this case) displayed via Streamlit.
+Example scripts Question-Answer (QA) RAG against various SQL Databases or PowerBI Semantic Data using LangChain, and exposed via a Streamlit UI.
 You will need to create your own .env file with OpenAI key and your DB location.